polartron/midnight/index.md

 <h3>
 Databases
 </h3>
 In high school and college I learned MySQL and how to write queries with PHP.
-I've used SQLite for some projects.
+I use MariaDB at the moment for my discord bots.

 <h3>
 Encryption